abgulati/Privion/README.md

 - While the former is easier, often CUDA does not work right, and high CPU usage might be observed even with full GPU offloading, so building from scratch is often the best practice

-- If setting up a pre-built version, skip to the last two steps in this section (i.e. add to PATH and Test)
+- If setting up a pre-built version, skip straight to the last two steps in this section (i.e. add to PATH and Test)

 - To self-build, start by downloading the `Source code (zip)` of the latest release from the [Official Repo's Releases Page](https://github.com/ggml-org/llama.cpp/releases)